CANADA FX DEBT-C$ hits 2-1/2 year high, boosted by commodities

 "It was largely oriented toward the risk sentiment and the events that were happening in Europe."

-News late on Tuesday that U.S.-based Cliffs Natural Resources (CLF.N: Quote) agreed to buy Canada's Consolidated Thompson Iron Mines CLM.TO for C$4.07 billion was also seen as supportive.
+News late on Tuesday that U.S.-based Cliffs Natural Resources (CLF.N) agreed to buy Canada's Consolidated Thompson Iron Mines CLM.TO for C$4.07 billion was also seen as supportive.
 Acquisitions of Canadian companies by foreigners tend to strengthen the Canadian dollar.

 "It adds in general to a positive backdrop for the Canadian dollar overall," said Watt, but added: "If there was significant M&A flow, I might've expected the Canadian dollar to do somewhat better ...
 They don't necessarily want to buy near the peak for the Canadian dollar, or the trough for USD/CAD."